Chapter 5 : I like my job.

 “You know what?”
 I snap.
 “Just shut up, Louis.
 Just shut the fuck up.”

 “Excuse me?” he asks incredulously, turning around slowly to face me.
-The ketchup containers lay unfinished on the counter behind him, the stack of bottles tipping precariously over to the side.
+The ketchup containers lay unfinished on the counter behind him, tipping precariously over to the side.
 “Do you know something?
 You’re a real bitch, Ava.”

 Red practically explodes in my vision as I stare at him, pulse pounding in my head.
 I open my mouth to speak, face flushed violently with anger, hand curling like a vice around the plastic menus I’m holding, but Louis cuts me off.